- Download our Probate Guide

 - Latest Myerson Wills, Trusts, and Probate News

 Dealing with an Estate carries a high degree of responsibility and can be challenging and time-consuming.
 Delays dealing with an Estate correctly and quickly can cause unexpected financial, tax and practical difficulties for families.
-Our specialist and proactive Probate Solicitors will expertly guide you through the maze of steps needed to discharge your duties and administer an Estate quickly and effectively.

 We deal with all sizes of Estates both simple and complex in a sensitive, efficient and friendly manner, so you avoid unnecessary stress and delays at a difficult time.
 Our modern and practical approach using the latest technology will ensure that tax is minimised and the Estate is distributed quickly to benefit your loved ones.

 We pride ourselves on offering an outstanding speed of service to deal with estates as quickly and as efficiently as possible.

 Probate matters vary in complexity and circumstance meaning that we cannot provide an overall cost for dealing with probate.
 However, as part of our consultation process, one of our team will be happy to discuss potential costing options with you.
 We are always transparent about our fees and promise to provide cost updates throughout your probate matter.

 Myerson customises its service to support you whether you require assistance to administer a Will or where there is no will to advise you on and apply the rules of intestacy.